grafana/grafana/docs/sources/features/explore/index.md

    - Data source A-Z
    - Data source Z-A

-> Note: If you are in split mode, chosen sorting mode is applied only to currently active panel.
+> Note: If you are in split mode, then the chosen sorting mode applies only to the active panel.

 ### Filter query history